pkellner/pluralsight-building-essential-ui-data-elements-in-react/readme.md

 `npm run dev`

-And that will launch the web server on port 3000 where you can browser to it at the url: `http://localhost:3000`
+That will launch the web server on port 3000 where you can browser to it at the url: `http://localhost:3000`

-Starting in module 4, clip 4,  you'll need to launch the `json-server` to simulate a REST server.
-To do that, you enter the command at a terminal or DOS prompt:

-`npm run json-server`

 ## Background